khgad/ITI-graduation-project/README.md

 ### 4. `dev` namespace will run two pods: one for nodejs application and another for MySQL DB

 we have 2 deployment yaml files one for [nodejs]() and another for [MySQL DB]() that will be deployed in `dev` namespace through jenkins pipeline.

+---

+## To do list

+> [ main tasks ]

+> create service for app [Done]

+> make sure service and secret of app are deployed

+> make pipeline to deploy the app

+> write jenkins code in jenkinsfile in project repo

+> make mysql service to be cluster ip only after you make sure its connected to app

+> [ screenshots]

+> resource are deployed to k8s after terraform apply

+> image is pushed to docker repo in nexus

+> pipeline code is completed successfully

+> app is running

+> app is connected to mysql

+> [ bounes ]

+> use variables in terraform code

+> [ need to be done ]

+> ansible code to install minikube localy